orcas island 100M

 Driving Directions

 To get to the start/finish area at Camp Moran at Moran State Park, these directions should help.
-Everyone needs to display a Discover Pass on their dash to park anywhere in Moran State Park.
-If you do not have one, you can buy an annual pass for $35 or a day pass for $11.50 via this link: https://store.discoverpass.wa.gov/ The rangers will be writing tickets for any vehicles not showing a Discover Pass.
+Everyone needs to display a Discover Pass on their dash to park anywhere in Deception Pass State Park.
+If you do not have one, you can buy an annual pass for $35 or a day pass for $11.50 via this link: discoverpass.wa.gov/ or you can buy a day pass at the Cascade Lake day use area on the island or at the Chamber of Commerce.
+The rangers will be writing tickets for any vehicles not showing a Discover Pass.

 No overnight parking or camping at the start/finish area(see below for camping options).

 To get to the start/finish area at Camp Moran at Moran State Park, these directions should help.
-Everyone needs to display a Discover Pass on their dash to park anywhere in Moran State Park.
-If you do not have one, you can buy an annual pass for $35 or a day pass for $11.50 via this link: https://store.discoverpass.wa.gov/ The rangers will be writing tickets for any vehicles not showing a Discover Pass.
+Everyone needs to display a Discover Pass on their dash to park anywhere in Deception Pass State Park.
+If you do not have one, you can buy an annual pass for $35 or a day pass for $11.50 via this link: discoverpass.wa.gov/ or you can buy a day pass at the Cascade Lake day use area on the island or at the Chamber of Commerce.
+The rangers will be writing tickets for any vehicles not showing a Discover Pass.

 No overnight parking or camping at the start/finish area(see below for camping options).